-You’ve dressed your child up and sent him/her off in a flurry of excitement to school.
-Bar a few tears (from you or your child) you can’t wait to hear about the day at school.
+You’ve dressed him up and sent him off in a flurry of excitement to school and bar a few tears (from you or your child) you can’t wait to hear about the day at school.

 As parents, we have invested a lot (blood, sweat, tears, life-lessons, love and money) to give our children the advantages they need to not just survive in this world, but to flourish!
 Of course we are eager to hear stories of how our investments are paying dividends.

 BUT apart from a few chatty children, your post–school dissection discussion is likely to follow these lines:

 Mom: How was your day at school?

 If you’re lucky, you may get one random fact